 Lettuces are not difficult to grow, as long as they are kept in partial shade during midsummer to retain their moisture.
 Easily harvest by picking the outer leaves or cut the whole head near the base, leaving the stump to re-sprout, and you'll have a home-grown supply of fresh salad leaves all summer long.

 Sun-loving sweetcorn needs a hot summer to do well.
 Sweetcorn grows tall, so pick a deep and roomy container for planting - an oil drum is ideal - and place it in a warm, sunny spot.
 Sweetcorn is slow growing and casts little shade, which makes it a great candidate for intercropping, saving you even more space in your garden.
-Try growing lettuce, parsley, or mustard leaves in the same drum for a bright vegetable medley.
+Try growing beets, lettuce, parsley, or mustard leaves in the same drum for a bright vegetable medley.

 Cucumber is a summer salad essential, and this refreshing vegetable needs little space to produce garlands of globes that taste as good as they look.
-Cucumbers can be grown in any small garden, with a bumper crop prudocuded when you plant cucumbers in a warm, sheltered spot.
+Cucumbers can be grown in any small garden, with a bumper crop produced when you plant cucumbers in a warm, sheltered spot.

 Easy-to-grow climbing beans reach dizzy heights.
 Beans take up little floor space, so are perfect for small gardens.
 If you're really stuck for room, use beans to frame a doorway with their pretty flowers, and enjoy a non-stop supply of beans all summer.
 Try growing French, runner and Borlotti beans together for a stunning display.
 Red, pink, and white flowers are followed by yellow, purple, red, and green beans.

 Beautifully decorative and a great use of vertical space, training squashes up a trellis is a wonderful way to grow this vegetable in confined areas.
-These weighty vegetables have the added bonus of tasting delicious, and are the perfect additional to your small garden.
+These weighty vegetables have the added bonus of tasting delicious, and are the perfect addition to your small garden.
 This vegetable comes in an exciting array of shapes and sizes, and can be easily grown from seed.

 Grow something a little more unusual this year, and make the most of your resources by repurposing woven plastic shopping bags as planters.
 Bag planters are are strong and durable, and are large enough to grow hungry crops such as zucchinis.
 They are also easy to store in winter.
 Give your plants room to grow by planting them a few feet apart.